coleenhuang/Flashcard-api/README.md

-A CRUD api built with Node.js, Express and PostgreSQL Still under construction
+A CRUD API with Google OAuth that is built with Node.js, Express and PostgreSQL.

+Currently still under construction